18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

 ## The Machine Learning lifecycle

 I prefer to do things in a simple way.
-In my opinion, the data understand and data preparation steps can be combined into one data engineering step; the modeling and evaluation steps can be combined into one model development step.
+In my opinion, the data understanding and data preparation steps can be combined into one data engineering step; the modeling and evaluation steps can be combined into one model development step.
 So now, we have four main phases:

 1. Problem definition (Business understanding)
 1. Data engineering